Sony RX10 IV vs Panasonic GX850

 It is notable that the RX10 IV has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the RX10 IV and the GX850 are recent models that feature in their makers' current product line-up.
+Both the RX10 IV and the GX850 are recent models that are part of the current product line-up.
 The GX850 replaced the earlier Panasonic GF7, while the RX10 IV followed on from the Sony RX10 III.
+Further information on the two cameras, as well as related accessories, can be found on the official Sony and Panasonic websites.

 Review summary: Sony RX10 IV vs Panasonic GX850